ahacking/to_json/README.md

 #### Avoid templates

-ToJson does NOT use a Rails ActionView template approach; instead the DSL is intended to be used directly or within your own serializer classes.
-This means ToJson supports all of the expressive power of real Ruby classes including inheritence, mixins, delegates etc and DOES NOT need to implement slower and less powerful quasi equivalents in a templating language.
+ToJson does NOT use a Rails ActionView template approach; instead the DSL is intended to be used directly with a serializer block or within your own serializer classes.
+This means ToJson supports all of the expressive power of real Ruby classes including modules, inheritence, mixins, delegates etc and DOES NOT need to implement slower and less powerful quasi equivalents in a templating language.

 What does this mean?
  + You can easily DRY up your JSON API's